AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 For estimating non-CO<sub>2</sub> emissions, the concept of Emission Index (EI) is used.
 They make it possible to obtain different emissions (NO<sub>x</sub>, SO<sub>x</sub>...)depending on fuel consumption (or CO<sub>2</sub> emissions).
 Values for fossil kerosene from {cite}`lee2021contribution` have been used and are provided in Tab.1.
-The values can be adapted for alternative fuels.
+The values can be adapted for alternative energy carriers.

 | **Emission**              | **Value** | **Unit**                            |
 |---------------------------|-----------|-------------------------------------|